ivanpostolski/sed2017/README.md

 *src/make*

-### In order to run a simulation on any of the provided graph models
+### In order to run a simulation on any of the provided graph models (already generated under models/) folder

 *cd src*